pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Again, starting from the top:

 * First, we import `Chatkit`
-* Then, instantaite our Chatkit `ChatManager` with our `instanceLocator`, `userId` (from `this.props.currentUsername`), and a custom `TokenProvider`.
+* Then, instantiate our Chatkit `ChatManager` with our `instanceLocator`, `userId` (from `this.props.currentUsername`), and a custom `TokenProvider`.
 The `TokenProvider` points to the `/authenticate` route we defined earlier
 * Once `ChatManager` has been initialised, we can call `connect`. `connect` happens asynchronously and a [`Promise`](https://developers.google.com/web/fundamentals/primers/promises) is returned.
-If you've followed these steps exaclty, you will connect.
-That being said, watch out for any `console.error`s in case you you missed something
+If you've followed these steps exactly, you will connect.
+That being said, watch out for any `console.error`s in case you missed something

 ## Step 7.
 Create a Chatkit room

 When using Chatkit, all messages are sent to a Chatkit room.

-Rooms can be created programatically (on the sever or client using `createRoom`), or in the dashboard Inspector tab.
+Rooms can be created programmatically (on the server or client using `createRoom`), or in the dashboard Inspector tab.

 Creating rooms from the Inspector isn't really a good practice (it's mainly intended for testing) but for the purpose of this walkthrough, we'll do it anyway.